 Instructions

-Cut cabbage in half, core, then cut into quarters, then eights-so you have 8 equal sized wedges.
+- Cut cabbage in half, core, then cut into quarters, then eighths- so you have 8 equal-sized wedges.

-Heat oil in an extra large, wide oven-proof skillet or (you’ll need a lid).
-Sprinkle 1 teaspoon salt, and ½ teaspoon pepper to the oil.
-Ad a pinch of chili flakes, and swirl over medium high heat.
+- Heat oil in an extra-large (12-inch) oven-proof skillet or braiser (you'll need a lid).
+Sprinkle ½ teaspoon salt, and ½ teaspoon pepper to the oil.
+Add a pinch of chili flakes, and swirl over medium-high heat.
 Sear the wedges of cabbage in batches, setting to the side on a plate, when lightly browned.

-Turn heat to medium.
-Add the shallots and garlic to the empty pan and give a stir, and sauté until fragrant, about 2 minutes.
-Add the broth and wine and 1/4 teaspoon salt, bring to a simmer, scraping up any browned bits.
-Add bay leaves, & thyme.
+- Add a little more olive oil, and lower the heat to medium.
+Add the onions and garlic to the empty pan and stir, then sauté until fragrant, about 2 minutes.
+Add the wine and bring to a simmer, scraping up any browned bits.
+Stir the remaining salt, bay leaves, & thyme.
+Nestle in the cabbage and add the broth- you want it to come halfway up the cabbage.

 Nutrition